silnrsi/font-kanchenjunga/documentation/source/resources.md

 fontversion: 1.000
 ---

-This font is encoded based on a draft encoding of Unicode.
+This font is encoded based on _provisional_ Unicode codepoints assigned to the Kirat Rai script.
 At this point it is not in Unicode.

 ## Requirements

-This font is supported by all major operating systems (macOS, Windows, Linux-based, iOS, and Android), however the extent of that support depends on the individual OS and application.
+This font is supported by all major desktop operating systems (macOS, Windows, and Linux-based).
+However, it will have limited support on mobile devices such as iOS and Android.
+The extent of that support depends on the individual OS and application.

 ## Installation